markdicksonjr/nibbler/README.md

 ### Auto-wiring

 To prepare for very complex apps, an auto-wiring mechanism has been added.
-This mechanism will take a given slice of allocated extensions and assign Extension pointer field values for each as well as order the extensions for initialization.
+This mechanism will take a given slice of allocated extensions and assign Extension pointer field values for each of them that is undefined, as well as order the extensions for initialization.

+There are currently a few restrictions, however.
+The current auto-wiring implementation still has some trouble where fields are interfaces.
+If the field is a pointer to a struct type (e.g. *sendgrid.Extension), the auto-wiring will work fine.
+Extensions like the user extension are currently trouble for auto-wiring, as the extension has a field that is an interface (which is also an extension).
+For now, manually wire something like this, and automatically wire everything else.

 Example: